 Holland and Barrett, the biggest ‘Health Food’ chain in the UK.

-Founded in 1920 as “Heath & Heather” it changed it’s name to the more familiar moniker in 1970.
+“Heath & Heather” it changed it’s name to the more familiar name in 1970.

 The H & B Blurb: – “We are Europe’s leading retailer of Vitamins, Minerals and Herbal Supplements.
 Our stores are a familiar sight in almost every major city and town across the United Kingdom and Ireland, where we operate over 550 outlets.”

 Holland & Barrett stock a huge range of ‘Health Products’, far too many to list here, so I will focus instead on the selling methods used.

 H & B sell a comprehensive selection of dried fruits, nuts, seeds, and suchlike.

 Naturally, it’s advertised as being fully “organic,’ the majority also being advertised under the ‘Fairtrade’ umbrella.